 Sprint Through The Maze of Life With Habits

-The brain will try to make any behavior a habit because habits helps the brain save effort and energy which can be devoted for more advanced things like inventing planes or playing video games.
-Without habits our brains will be overwhelmed and would shut down because of the number of minute things it has to take care of.
+The brain will try to make any behaviour a habit because habits help the brain save effort and energy which can be devoted to more advanced things like inventing planes or playing video games.
+Without habits, our brains will be overwhelmed and would shut down because of the number of minute things it has to take care of.

 If you learn how to form a habit and use it to work towards your goals, you will sprint through the maze of life to reach your desired end without thinking about it.
-Habits eliminates your reliance on will power and motivation to do the important things in life.
-If you have the habit of exercising as soon as you wake up, you are not relying on motivation or will power to do it.
+Habits eliminate your reliance on willpower and motivation to do the important things in life.
+If you have the habit of exercising as soon as you wake up, you are not relying on motivation or willpower to do it.
 You will do it effortlessly without thought.
 Forming new habits will feel effortless with the 10 step system covered in the second section of this post.

 The Secret To Consistency Is Not Motivation